 For individuals, Copilot Pro at $10/month is the lowest barrier entry.
 Cursor Pro at $20/month doubles that cost but provides materially more capability at the individual level.
 Claude Code requires a Pro subscription at $20/month for basic access, with Max plans at $100/month (5x usage) and $200/month (20x usage) for heavy agentic workloads.

 For teams, Copilot Business at $19/user/month and Enterprise at $39/user/month become competitive with Cursor’s enterprise pricing at scale.
 Claude Code’s API consumption model can spike costs unexpectedly for teams running long agentic sessions, a consideration that favors the Max flat-rate plans for predictable budgets.
-Opus 4.8 also ships a fast mode at $10/$50 per million tokens (roughly 2x standard pricing) that delivers approximately 2.5x faster responses, useful for interactive back-and-forth but a poor fit for batch agentic runs where latency matters less than cost.
+Opus 4.8 ships a fast mode at $10/$50 per million tokens (roughly 2x standard pricing) that delivers approximately 2.5x faster responses.
+Claude Fable 5 is also priced at $10/$50 per million tokens, so teams choosing between Fable 5 and Opus 4.8 fast mode are paying the same rate but selecting for capability versus latency.
 Our Claude Code fast mode breakdown works through the economics in detail.

 Developer Preferences in 2026